baden03/list-related-attachments/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-Fully tested with WordPress 4.9.1
+* fully tested with WordPress 5.1
+* updated http to https